Soundproofing a Door

 Our automatic door bottom / door sweeps utilize a concealed flat spring mechanism.
 This activates when the door is closed, lowering a neoprene seal insert against the floor or saddle.
 An Automatic Door Bottom can be attached to the bottom of the door to seal off the bottom edge.
 The advantage of an automatic door bottom over the typical door sweep that you can purchase from a building supply store is that the automatic door bottom is mechanical.
 Closing the door engages the plunger mechanism on the side which drops the seal to the floor.
 This gives you a nice tight seal whenever the door is closed.
 Door sweeps do not seal as well and can allow for small gap openings like those mentioned at the beginning of this post.
 Automatic door bottoms are available in surface-mount, semi-mortised, and fully mortised versions.
 Choose the look that best matches your application.

-This acoustical seal features our unique compress-o-matic design with a sound absorbing neoprene rubber gasket that compresses to form a tight seal as the door is closed. the Jamb seals attach to the sides and top of the door jamb.
+This acoustical seal features our unique compress-o-matic design with a sound absorbing neoprene rubber gasket that compresses to form a tight seal as the door is closed.
+The PrivacyShield® Door Seal Kits (Top and Sides) attach to the sides and top of the door jamb.
 These are available in versions that either attach to existing door jambs or door frame.